4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery

 At Borrell, Bill Caudill, VP of Digital Sales at Nexstar, mused that gaining digital marketing expertise is no easy task, as this subject is offered today as a four-year college degree.
 And yet, through training and self-directed learning, salespeople can acquire the most essential digital-marketing skills.

-An ideal starting point is DMI’s “Introduction to Digital Marketing,” which covers the basic principles of digital marketing and speaks to how traditional and digital media work together to create water-tight campaigns.
+An ideal starting point is The Digital Marketing Institute's (DMI) free “Introduction to Digital Marketing” micro lessons, which cover the basic principles of digital marketing and speak to how traditional and digital media work together to create water-tight campaigns.
 DMI has included courses that cover the type of digital campaigns that are offered in the local broadcast space, like Display and Video Advertising, Social Media Marketing, and Email Marketing.

 2. Tailor Your Solutions to Customer Needs by Studying Their Businesses